Zint Barcode Generator and Zint Barcode Studio User Manual

 by OR-ing the flags below in the cap_flag argument and checking the return to see which are set.

-ZINT_CAP_QUIET_ZONES Does the symbology have default quiet zones?
+ZINT_CAP_QUIET_ZONESDoes the symbology have default quiet zones?
+Note that default quiet zones may be zero.

 For example: